 South Park Cemetery

+Visiting a cemetery isn't usually high on the itineraries of tourists.
+However, this one is worth seeing, especially if you're interested in India's colonial history!
 Established in 1767, this poignant grand old British cemetery was used up until 1830 and is now a protected heritage site.
 Overgrown and disheveled, its tombs are an elaborate mix of Gothic and Indo-Saracenic design and contain the bodies of many remarkable men and women from the Raj era.
-It's interesting to spend some time wandering around and reading the stories of their lives on the headstones.
+It's intriguing to spend some time wandering around and reading the stories of their lives on the headstones.
 One of the people buried there is English trader Job Charnock, who was regarded as the founder of Kolkata (Calcutta).

 - Location: Park Street, at the intersection of Rawdon Street.